Sanctuary of Santa Maria della Steccata: Internal decor

 The interior was decorated by prominent artists, both local and foreign to Parma over the following centuries after completion of the building.

 The tribune has a Baroque altar in the choir was begun by Mauro Oddi and completed in 1758-1765 by Andrea and Domenico della Meschina.
 The main altarpiece displays the famous icon inside a gilded frame replete with cherubs and putti and a gilded crown; the ensemble flanked by two King Solomonic columns flanked by two pillars.
 At the base are two statues, Saint Joseph and King David, sculpted by Francesco and Giovanni Baratta.
 In the hemicycle above the altar, is a large fresco depicting a Coronation of the Virgin with Saints (1541), painted by Michelangelo Anselmi.
 He also painted the adjacent ceiling fresco depicting the Adoration of the Magi.
 Behind the altar is a semicircle of wooden choir stalls.

-In the sacristy and sanctuary, many of the fresco figures and decorations were painted or planned by a young Parmigianino, whilst the church also houses c.1523 two oil on canvas paintings by him of Saint Cecilia and King David, both originally intended as organ doors.
+In the sacristy and sanctuary, many of the fresco figures and decorations were painted or planned by a young Parmigianino, whilst the church also houses c.
+1523 two oil on canvas paintings by him of Saint Cecilia and King David, both originally intended as organ doors.

 Other artists include Bernardino Gatti, who frescoed parts of the ceiling.
 The Dutch painter Jan Soens painted a Holy Family.
 Giambettino Cignaroli painted a Trinity with Saints Niccolò, Basilius, and Gregory.
 A somewhat retrograde mannerist Madonna and Bambino, with Saints Joseph & George was painted by Marcantonio Franceschini in 1718.
 A mannerist Redeemer with St. Anthony of Padua and the Magdalen was painted by Girolamo Mazzola Bedoli, based on a commission from 1605 for the price of 60 ducats and 76 soldi.
 The Parmesan painter Aurelio Barili painted frescoes in 1588.

 The church contains funeral monuments of Bertrando Rossi, Ottavio Farnese, Sforzino Sforza, and Adam Albert von Neipperg (by Lorenzo Bartolini).

 Dukes of Parma

 In the crypt are the tombs of twenty-six members of the Farnese family including Alexander Farnese, Duke of Parma and his wife Infanta Maria of Portugal.
 Also the later (titular) Dukes of Parma and Piacenza (of the House of Bourbon-Parma) found here their final resting place.
 In a niche is a crystal urn containing the heart of Charles III, Duke of Parma.

 On 28 August 2010, the body of Carlos Hugo, Duke of Parma, former Head of the House of Bourbon-Parma between 1977 and 2010 and ex-husband of Princess Irene of the Netherlands, was interred in the crypt.

 On 29 September 2012, Carlos Hugo's granddaughter, Princess Luisa of Bourbon-Parma, second child of Carlos, Duke of Parma, was baptised at the church.

-In 2021 Princess María Teresa of Bourbon-Parma and Princess Cécile Marie of Bourbon-Parma were buried there.
+In 2021 and 2022, Princess María Teresa of Bourbon-Parma and Princess Cécile Marie of Bourbon-Parma were buried there, respectively.